Anne Bradstreet: Reception

-"Anne's accomplishments are incredible for any writer of her time, but especially so for a woman," wrote her 14th great-granddaughter in the 2021 children's book, Poet, Pilgrim, Rebel: The Story of Anne Bradstreet, America's First Published Poet.
-"Anne's diligent research, strict adherence to poetic meter, and non-so-subtle wit showed men and women alike that her creative mind was a force to be reckoned with."

 Literary style and themes

 Background

 Bradstreet let her homesick imagination marshall her store of learning, for the glory of God and for the expression of an inquiring mind and sensitive, philosophical spirit.

 We see examples of this homesick imagination in her poem "Dialogue Between Old England and New" which emphasizes the relationship between the motherland and the colonies as parental; and gives assurance that the bond between the two countries will continue.
 It also implies that whatever happens to England will also affect America.
 The poem often refers to England as "mother" and America as "Daughter", which emphasizes the bond Bradstreet feels herself to her home country.